Accounting for what works.

-All these persons do not receive a remuneration other than a reimbursement for expenses.
+All persons mentioned above do not receive a remuneration other than a reimbursement for expenses.

-With Eleven several organizations for child and youth welfare were gathered under a common umbrella on Munich’s Prater Island, boosting their effectiveness; we also funded a research project that is the only one of its kind worldwide, demonstrating the advantages of mentoring.
+With Eleven, several organizations for child and youth welfare were gathered under a common umbrella on Munich’s Prater Island, boosting their effectiveness; we also funded a research project that probably is the only one of its kind worldwide, demonstrating the advantages of mentoring.

-In 2016 and 2017 the Foundation will been continuing our activities in four key areas:
+In 2018 the foundation will be continuing its activities in three key areas:

-With Eleven we hope to support the further expansion of research into effectiveness in the social sector; with Juvat we aim to continue promoting the “pay for success” approach, with Clarat we intend to make the support programs for refugees and their helpers, as well as welfare programs for children, young people and families in Germany, more transparent and accessible.
-With Par we hope to support projects that are as effective and efficient as possible for leading families out of existential poverty.
-For the above activities, estimated 7.5 million euros will be spent in 2016.
-The budget for 2017 will be around 9.5 million euros.
+With Eleven, we plan to support the further expansion of effectiveness research of interventions in the social sector; with Juvat we aim to continue promoting effective giving.
+With Par, we continue to support projects that are as effective and efficient as possible for leading coffee farming families out of existential poverty.
+The budget for 2018 will be 10 million euros.